JL-III/Theatria/docs/getting-around/README.md

   - `/tpa {username}`: Requests to teleport to another player.
   - `/tpahere {username}`: Requests another player teleport to you.
   - `/tpaccept`: Accepts teleport requests.
+- At [Champion](../gameplay-features/ranks/mythic-tier/02-champion.md) rank, unlock the `/back` command to instantly teleport back to your previous location.

 With these tools, you'll find navigating Theatria a breeze.
 Happy exploring!